Dr Neil Westphalen

 Commander Westphalen’s seagoing service included Swan, Stalwart, Success, Sydney, Perth, Manoora and Choules, during which he undertook DAMASK VII, RIMPAC 1996, TANAGER, RELEX II, GEMSBOK, TALISMAN SABRE 2007 and RENDERSAFE 2014.
 His clinical roles ashore included Cerberus and Penguin, thence Kuttabul, Albatross, Stirling and the Submarine and Underwater Medicine Unit—West as Senior Medical Officer.
 Staff positions included Director Health at what became Joint Operations Command, Director Navy Occupational and Environmental Health, Director of Navy Health, Staff Officer 1 Medical Employment Classification Advisory and Review Services, and Fleet Medical Officer.
 On transferring to the RAN Reserve in 2016, Commander Westphalen undertook staff roles for Exercise KAKADU 16, the Director-General Navy Safety and Environment Policy Coordination, and the Navy Personnel Career Management Agency.

 Neil has been an AMMA member since 1991, was treasurer from 2008 to 2010, and regularly contributes to the Journal of Military and Veteran’s Health.
 He was a member of the AFOEM Policy and Advocacy Committee from 2016 to 2020 and again since 2022.
-In March 2020, UNSW Canberra accepted him as a history PhD candidate; entitled ‘Constant Care: health support for Australian naval operations 1901-1976’.
+In June 2025 examiners recommended UNSW Canberra accept his history PhD thesis, entitled ‘Constant Care: health support for Australian naval operations 1901-1976’.

 Neil is widowed, with three children and his first grandchild.